Red dirt music

-Red Dirt is a genre of country music that gets its name from the color of soil found in Oklahoma.
-Many Red Dirt acts got their start in bars surrounding Oklahoma State University in Stillwater, a city considered to be the center of Red Dirt music.
+Red dirt is a genre of country music that gets its name from the color of soil found in Oklahoma.
+Many red dirt acts got their start in bars surrounding Oklahoma State University in Stillwater, a city considered to be the center of red dirt music.
 The genre also extends to music made south of the Red River in Texas.
-Outlaw country legends Waylon Jennings and Willie Nelson have been associated with the distinctive Texas sound, while the late Oklahoma singer-songwriter Bob Childers is widely recognized as the Father of Oklahoma Red Dirt music.
-At one time, the distinction between the two genres was sonically obvious, but by 2008, that gap had diminished.
+Outlaw country legends Waylon Jennings and Willie Nelson have been associated with the distinctive Texas sound, while the late Oklahoma singer-songwriter Bob Childers is widely recognized as the Father of Oklahoma red dirt music.
+At one time, the distinction between the two genres was sonically obvious; however, by 2008, that gap had diminished.

 History

 Oklahoma has been the source of several pop music movements that can be traced not only to a specific city but to a specific location within the city.
 Those music scenes include Western swing (attributed to Cain's Ballroom in Tulsa), and Leon Russell's Tulsa sound from his Tulsa church-turned-studio called The Church Studio.
-Like those two, Red Dirt music grew from a specific place in Stillwater.
-The place was an old two-story, five-bedroom house called "The Farm", for two decades the center of what evolved into the Red Dirt scene.
+Like those two, red dirt music grew from a specific place in Stillwater.
+The place was an old two-story, five-bedroom house called "The Farm", for two decades the center of what evolved into the red dirt scene.
 The house, located on the outskirts of Stillwater, was the country home of Bob Childers.
-Eventually Childers left The Farm, but the Red Dirt scene continued to grow and thrive.
+Eventually Childers left The Farm, but the red dirt scene continued to grow and thrive.
 Childers said, "I found something in Stillwater that I just didn't find anywhere else.
 And I looked everywhere from Nashville to Austin.
 I always came back to Stillwater—it's like a fountainhead for folks trying to get their vision."
 The first usage of "red dirt" was by Steve Ripley band Moses when the group chose the label name Red Dirt Records for their 1972 self-published live album.

-One of many bands representing Red Dirt music—as their name signifies—is the Red Dirt Rangers.
+One of many bands representing red dirt music—as their name signifies—is the Red Dirt Rangers.
 The Rangers (John Cooper, Brad Piccolo and Ben Han) have been making music since the late 1980s and, along with Childers, were part of The Farm's earliest musical brotherhood, which also included Jimmy LaFave and Tom Skinner.
 These musicians and others jammed in the living room, on the front porch, in the garage (known as the Gypsy Cafe), and around campfires in the yard where "the sheer joy of creating music with friends transcended everything else."
 Cooper said, "The Farm was as much an attitude as a physical structure.
 It allowed a setting where freedom rang and all things were possible.
 Out of this setting came the music."
 The physical structure burned down in 2003.